 CV as of January 2015

 I'm studying programming languages and logic in the Computer Science Department and Pure and Applied Logic Program at Carnegie Mellon University, advised by Karl Crary and Frank Pfenning.
 I joined the department as a Ph.D. student in 2008, and I'm planning to graduate in 2015.

-In general, I'm interested in how we can use computational tools, such as proof theory, to better understand and create complex rule systems — not limited to games, but with an emphasis on computational creativity.
+In general, I'm interested in how we can use computational tools, such as proof theory, to better understand and create interactive rule systems.
+I place an emphasis on games and computational creativity, but I am broadly interested in modeling computational and scientific systems by way of logical rules.
 My prior experience spans logical frameworks, dependent types, algebraic/categorical accounts of logic and type theory, functional programming, logic programming, procedural generation, interactive fiction authoring, experimental game design, AI for social simulation, and emergent storytelling.

 My thesis project is a programming language for the design of game mechanics.
 The language is based on forward-chaining linear logic programming, a way of declaratively describing state change.
 This methodology makes it feasible to encode generative rules that create procedural content for interactive simulations that give rise to emergent narratives.

-The language semantics' basis in proof theory enables a structural understanding of these narratives, making it possible to analyze them for concurrent behavior among multiple agents, and prove global properties about that behavior.
-Ultimately, I imagine such a system as the basis for a kind of game sketching tool, usable for rapid testing, proving, and iterating upon designs.
+The language semantics' basis in proof theory enables a structural understanding of these narratives, making it possible to analyze them for concurrent behavior among multiple agents.
+Ultimately, I imagine such a system as the basis for a kind of game sketching tool, usable for rapid testing and iterating upon designs.

 thesis proposal | project repo | research blog